-She’s our office manager, administrator, bookings and enquiries director… and all-round doer-and-shaker.
+She’s one of our programme managers and all-round doer-and-shaker.
 We’re so fortunate we met Freya during our Future Leaders programme as she’s since become a vital part of the team – and she’s a fabulous dancer and drummer to boot!

 Dancing from an early age

 Freya began dancing at the age of six, with jazz, tap and ballet her routes in, before moving on to street dance and hip-hop.

 From a musical family, Freya participated in competitions and shows across the UK, which helped her develop skill and panache.

 But, as she grew older, the numbers in her classes dwindled and it was clear her peers weren’t quite as passionate about dance in all its forms as she was.

 ‘I knew I wanted to do something with dance, but whether it was to go to college with it or start my own company or do something else entirely, I wasn’t sure,’ she says.
 ‘But other people were dropping out around me and I was left wondering what to do.’

 Fortunately, though, it was her GCSE dance teacher that told her about the Future Leaders [link] programme, then in its second year, and Freya was intrigued.

 ‘I watched the video and looked through the photos and thought “this looks brilliant!” but I didn’t really know what to expect.
 I was 15 at the time and not so confident, but my dad had heard about The Vale and made the connection with Future Leaders, and was really encouraging,’ she recalls.

 Future Leaders comprised of a week-long residential at the beginning and end of the programme, with residential weekends and distance-learning tasks in between.